 Cleaning the Throttle Body

 Even if you have an air filter on your car, dirt and soot come from the turbocharger, EGR valve, and the crankcase ventilation and get stuck on the throttle body valve.
-After a whole, it will cover the valve so much that the RPM will be affected.
+After a while, they will cover the valve so much that the RPM will be affected.

-A dirty throttle body valve causes many problems with the throttle body; therefore, it is often possible to clean it.
-To find out more about cleaning it, you can check our guide here: Throttle body cleaning.
-Do not forget to recalculate the throttle body with a diagnostic scanner afterward, though.
+A dirty throttle body valve causes many problems with the throttle body; therefore, it is often possible to resolve any issues simply by cleaning it.
+To find out more about cleaning a dirty throttle body, you can check our guide here: Throttle body cleaning.
+Do not forget to recalibrate the throttle body with a diagnostic scanner afterward, though.

 Throttle Body Location